 His suggestion took me aback.
+I couldn't show him around!
+I had no idea where anything was!
 "Umm," I stammered, trying to think of an excuse, "I'll, uh, have to ask my father, y'know, the King?
 First."
 I held my breath.
 How lame...

 "Okay!"
 Vince seemed full of energy suddenly.
 "I'll go ask for you!"

 "Huh?
 W-wait!"
 I called after him as he hurried out of the room.
 "Well," I sighed, "That wasn't so bad, I guess.
 I wonder what the next prince will be like."

 I wandered a few feet around the hall, when suddenly a prince holding a red rose approached me.
 My eyes widened.
 Tall with hazel eyes and wavy hair that fell to his chin...he looked exactly like Carlos!
 The Carlos look-alike flipped a bang out of his eyes and said, "Well, if it isn't my beloved Princess Elizabeth, as beautiful as ever!"

 He sounds just like Carlos, too!
 I thought, stunned.

 He reached for my hand and placed a kiss to it.
 Despite myself, I felt my cheeks grown warm.
 M-must be the shock of it all, I tried to reason.

 Seeing the frozen look I must have had on my face, Kip whispered in my ear, "This is Prince Cesar Dubois of the Marées Kingdom!"
 I nodded.
 Judging by how he'd referred to me, I assumed that this...'Cesar' already knew my counterpart.